Beam Longitudinal Dynamics Simulation Suite BLonD

 The Beam Longitudinal Dynamics simulation suite BLonD has been presented.
 Its modular structure allows the user to build custom simulations modeling a range of physics phenomena, starting from basic cavity-beam interaction, over collective effects and a wide range of rf manipulations, to synchrotron radiation and feedback systems.
 The generation of matched particle distributions can be widely applied.
 Code optimizations on various levels and for a diverse range of hardware allow the user to make faster and more memory-efficient simulations.

-In the future, for example for the generation of particle distributions an optimized algorithm for distribution functions of the Hamiltonian will be implemented.
+In the future, it is planned to optimize the algorithm for the hamiltonian distribution functions that are used for the generation of particle distributions.
 The implementation of different algorithms for non-uniform binning and arbitrary impedance is on-going, too.
-Machine-specific global and local feedback models are constantly being added for various machines and are planned to be coupled in the future.
+Machine-specific global and local feedback models are constantly being added for various machines and are planned to be coupled.

 BLonD is a constantly evolving and developing code base.
 Existing modules are updated and new modules are added to better tailor the studied phenomena or extend the current scope and functionality of the code.
 To ensure proper behavior and shielding against coding flaws, BLonD is supported by automatic unit-testing, integration testing and coverage analysis.